digiworld01/Smart_Irrigation_Robot/README.md

 ## Code
 Upload the attached sketch to your arduino.
 Once the arduino is loaded with the program it's time to wire it all up.
 Follow the diagram and wire everything up accordingly.
-Do not plug the arduino in to power at this point.
+Do not plug the arduino in to power at this point(important point)

 First, you have to make to install these libraries in arduino IDE
 ```bash